arcos26/wsh_marc2003/README.md

 # wsh_marc2003

+## Overview

 These are a bunch of scripts I've made for the **foobar2000** music player and **WSH panel mod** component.

 http://www.foobar2000.org

 https://code.google.com/p/foo-wsh-panel-mod/downloads/list

+I've added a few screenshots to the [wiki](https://github.com/19379/wsh_marc2003/wiki) to show some of the scripts that are available and the options they have.
+Browse the [samples](https://github.com/19379/wsh_marc2003/tree/master/samples) folder to see a list of them all.

+## Installation

 http://wiki.hydrogenaud.io/index.php?title=Foobar2000:How_to_install_a_component